How is the log loss function derived?

 The first five loss functions can be used in linear regression, while the log loss is for logsitic regression.
 Feels like there’s a bit of a jump, right?

-Linear regression predicts a continuous numerical value and the actual values are in the same scale.
-For example, we could have a model that predicts the value of a house based on its location.
-The difference between the predicted and actual values can simply be calculated by $y - y’$ because they are within the same scale.
-Since the goal is to report a loss representative of both negative and positive differences between the predicted and observed values, the loss functions negate the sign of the difference (positive/negative) by taking the absolute or squaring the difference.
+Linear regression models predict a numerical value on a linear scale.
+For example, we could have a model that predicts the price of a house based on its location.
+The loss would be the difference between the predicted value and actual value of a house.
+Regardless of whether the predicted value is higher or lower than the actual value, this difference should be treated the same i.e. the direction of the difference is not important for loss representation.
+As such, the loss functions for linear regression negate the sign of the difference (positive/negative) by taking the absolute or squaring the difference.

-Logistic regression, on the other hand, predicts the probability of a positive outcome.
-This probability is a continuous value between 0 and 1.
-The actual value it is compared with, however, is not a continuous value.
-It can only be 1 (positive outcome) or 0 (negative outcome).
-For example, we have a bag of 10 blue and red balls, and we have a model that predicts the probability of us drawing a blue ball from the bag.
-The probability can range from 0 to 1, but the outcome is binary: blue (1) or red (0).
-The predicted and actual values are on different scales, which affects how we calculate the difference between the predicted and actual values.
+Logistic regression models predict the probability of a positive outcome.
+This predicted probability is a continuous value between 0 and 1.
+The actual value it is compared to, however, is a binary outcome (0 or 1).
+For example, we have a bag of blue and red balls, and we have a model that predicts the probability of us drawing a blue ball.
+The probability is any value from 0 to 1, but the actual value is ‘blue ball’ (1) or ‘red ball’ (0).

 This distinction between linear and logistic regression models is crucial.
 When I first came across the definition of loss functions as a means to calculate the difference between the predicted and actual values, the first thought that came to mind is difference is merely $y - y’$.
 This thought, however, assumes that $y$ (actual value) and $y’$ (prediction value) are on the same scale.
 The way difference/loss is calculated depends on the scales of the actual and prediction values.
 Since linear and logistic regression handle different values (especially in terms of the actual values they work with), the way loss is calculated is different.
 That’s the intuition behind why the log loss function looks so different from the five loss functions in the table.